gateway-fm/public-docs/docs/validators/mev.md

 # MEV & PBS

-PBS means "proposal-builder separation", that means that you allow a 3rd party to construct an optimal block for your validator and use it for a slot.
+PBS means "proposal-builder separation", which means that you allow a 3rd party to construct an optimal block for your validator and use it for a slot.

 In this setup, you validator is the block **proposal**, and this 3rd party is